LuisFJojoa/Firebase_React_App/README.md

 2. **Home** Component: This component currently is empty.
 The component gets its home data, here you can add whatever what to you want.

 3. **Product** Component : This Component Displays the form to create/update products with name and price atttributes.
-Moreover, This components display a list with all products that exist in **Firebase Cloud Storage**
+Moreover, This component display a product's list that exist in **Firebase Cloud Storage**

 #### URL